 Nirbhaya case: CJI Bobde recuses from hearing convict's plea seeking review of death penalty

 Chief Justice S A Bobde recused himself on Tuesday from hearing the plea of convict Akshay Kumar Singh seeking review of the 2017 apex court judgment upholding his death penalty in the Nirbhaya gang rape-and-murder case.
-A special bench comprising the CJI and Justices R Banumathi and Ashok Bhushan commenced hearing on the review plea Akshay, 33, while asking his lawyer A P Singh to conclude the submission within half-an-hour.
+At the outset a special bench comprising the CJI and Justices R Banumathi and Ashok Bhushan made it clear that the review plea has to be heard by another appropriate bench.

-After hearing the submissions for a few minutes, Justice Bobde learned the fact that his lawyer-nephew had earlier appeared in a related case on behalf of the mother of the deceased victim.
-"List these matters on December 18, before another Bench of which Hon’ble the Chief Justice is not a member," the bench said in the order.

-While dealing with other connected review plea field by one Sanjjiiv Kkumaar, the bench said that it was going to take some steps tomorrow to deal with the trials in general in cases relating to sexual assaults against women.
-"We will pass some orders tomorrow," the bench said.

-To this, Solicitor General Tushar Mehta said the apex court has already ordered setting up of special courts in each districts where more than one hundred cases of sexual assault cases are pending under the The Protection of Children from Sexual Offences (POCSO).
-On Tuesday, the apex court, in its administrative, order has decided to set up a 2-judge committee of Justices Subhash Reddy and M R Shah to look into the issue of expeditious disposal of rape cases across the country.

-Meanwhile, the review plea of condemned convict Akshay will now be listed before another bench at 10.30 AM on Wednesday.
+The CJI said one of his relatives had earlier appeared on behalf of the victim's mother in the case and observed that it would be appropriate that some other bench hears the review plea at 10:30 am tomorrow.
 Advocate A P Singh, appearing for Akshay, started his submission saying that the case in hand has suffered political and media pressure and grave injustice has been done to the convict.

 Akshay had sought clemency arguing life in Delhi is anyway becoming short due to rising air and water pollution.
 On July 9 last year, the apex court had dismissed the review pleas filed by the other three convicts -- Mukesh (30), Pawan Gupta (23) and Vinay Sharma (24) -- in the case, saying no grounds have been made out by them for review of the 2017 verdict.